Parking Payment Options

-- Extend your parking session remotely from your phone (no need to rush back to parking space); however, please note that Passport will not allow you to extend your session beyond the time-limit set for that parking location or zone
+- Extend your parking session or start a new session remotely from your phone (no need to rush back to parking space); however, please note that Passport will not allow you to pay for time beyond the time-limit set for that parking location or zone

-- Move your vehicle to another parking location while still having time left on your parking session and not worry about being ticketed
+- Move your vehicle to another parking location in that zone while still having time left on your parking session and not worry about being ticketed

 Pre-purchase your parking time before 9:00 AM when enforcement begins – once again, this is especially convenient when you park and depart from Plymouth early in the morning for a boat tour or ferry ride.
 You can also use it to pay for your parking for another day if your trip is extended.

-The Passport app is the easiest and most convenient way to pay for parking in Plymouth – you should try it!When using the Passport App at a location served by a single space parking meter or a pay station, there is no need to put a receipt on your dashboard or put a sticker on your window.
+The Passport app is an easy and convenient way to pay for parking in Plymouth and does not require you to touch any of the parking equipment in this COVID-19 environment – you should try it!When using the Passport App at a location served by a single space parking meter or a pay station, there is no need to put a receipt on your dashboard or put a sticker on your window.
 And there is no need to worry if the parking meter says time has EXPIRED.
 The parking enforcement officer will look up your license plate number to determine if you have paid and move on if your parking session is still in effect.